Comparing Organization—Capture One vs Lightroom

 This is great for basic color correction.
-It can be a nuisance if you’re an advanced color corrector, though.
+But it can be a nuisance if you’re an advanced color corrector.

 Clarity and Sharpening

 Capture One seems to be much better at sharpening photos in a non-destructive way.
-It also has a special Structure tool that can help you bring out the textures of your image.
+It also has a special Structure tool that can help you bring out the textures in your image.

-In Lightroom, the closest tool you can get to that is Clarity.
-If you drag the slider too far to the right, you’ll get results that look very unnatural.
+In Lightroom, the closest thing to that is the Clarity tool.
+If you drag the slider too far to the right, you’ll get results that look unnatural.
 Capture One’s Structure tool seems to be a better alternative to Lightroom’s Clarity tool.
 If you’re a seasoned landscape photographer, this is an important feature to keep in mind.

 Capture One and Lightroom both use sliders.
 You can use these to intensify or dull a specific adjustment.
 All you have to do is drag the slider to the left or the right.

 Capture One’s sliders seem to be less intense than the ones in Lightroom.
 The difference isn’t that extreme, but it can be a problem if you want to make the most of your adjustments.